Bookrage001/osc/resources/docs/user-guide/remote-editing.md

 Apply a set of options to an existing widget

 - `id`: `string`, widget's `id`
-- `option`: `string`, JSON object defining the new properties to merge
+- `options`: `string`, JSON object defining the new properties to merge
   - example: `{"label":"New Label", "color":"red"}`